 Sub-zero temperatures and frozen rivers make Pin Valley the only cold desert National Park located in Himachal Pradesh.
 The Indian government had set it up to protect rare and unique Himalayan nature.
 Pin Valley is famous for its shy yet popular inhabitant, the snow leopard, and its prey, the ibex.
 Surrounded by snow-covered mountain ranges, Pin Valley is snowed in for most of the year and makes for a challenging trekking destination.

-Situated at an altitude that ranges between 3,300 and 6,632 meters, the valley is home to more than 25 species of animals and birds and birding enthusiasts throng the valley once it’s open to human presence!
+Your trip here will take you to altitudes that range between 3,300 and 6,632 meters.
+The valley is home to more than 25 species of animals and birds and birding enthusiasts throng the valley once it’s open to human presence!

 ARU VALLEY (J&K)

-Aru Valley, located just 12 kms from Pahalgam, overlooks the snow-capped peaks of Himalayan Range and is a pristine scenic village, native to pines and conifer forests.
-One of the smallest hill stations in the state, Aru Valley is an excellent choice for both leisure seekers and adventure travellers.
+Aru Valley, located just 12 km from Pahalgam, overlooks the snow-capped peaks of Himalayan Range and is a pristine scenic village, native to pines and conifer forests.
+One of the smallest hill stations in the state, Aru Valley is an excellent choice for both leisure seekers and adventure travelers.

 Aru is also famous for the settlements of the Gujjar, who make it their home during the summers and live in small brick/wooden houses located in the pretty meadows of the valley.
 A great spot for camping, Aru also has a couple of hotels and is a lovely spot for treks that go to Lidderwat, Tarsar, Kolohoi Peak and Marsar.

-Covered in snow for over 7 months in a year, it’s inhabitants cross into the outside world by walking on the frozen Zanskar river; this is the Chadar trek as the urban travellers call it.
+Covered in the snow for over 7 months in a year, it’s inhabitants cross into the outside world by walking on the frozen Zanskar river.
+This is the Chadar trek as the urban travelers call it.

 Located at an altitude of around 10,000ft among the dense woodlands of pine forests, Narkanda is a much revered and sought after travel destination in Himachal Pradesh.
-Surrounded by cute little hamlets, apple orchards and dense forest cover; Narkanda is blessed with natural beauty.
-Surrounded by the grand Shivalik Range, Narkanda is a beautiful city in Himachal Pradesh, situated around 65km away from Shimla on the Hindustan-Tibet Road.
+Surrounded by cute little hamlets, apple orchards, and dense forest cover; Narkanda is blessed with natural beauty.
+Surrounded by the Shivalik Range, it is a beautiful city in Himachal Pradesh, situated 65km away from Shimla.

 Correctly referred to as “Skiing Resort of India”, this destination offers everything you need for a fun-filled vacation.
 With lush green forests and woodlands surrounding the city, you get the perfect view of the ranges from every corner of Narkanda.
 You can read more about this destination here.

-Chhitkul is situated at an altitude of almost 3500 metres (around 11000 ft) and is the last publicly accessible village on the Indo Tibet border in this region.
-Dumti, a village post Chitkul can also be accessed but you need to take permits from the ITBP in Pooh, which is about 4 hours from here.
-Chitkul is 28 kms from Sangla; the narrow gravel roads have a drop on hundreds of feet and low hanging boulders as well, the drive is scary and not for the faint hearted as there are no guard rails on this route.
+Chhitkul is situated at an altitude of almost 3500 meters (around 11000 ft) and is the last publicly accessible village on the Indo Tibet border in this region.
+Dumti, a village post Chitkul can also be accessed but you need to take permits from the ITBP in Pooh.
+It is about 4 hours from here.
+Chitkul is 28 km from Sangla; the narrow gravel roads have a drop on hundreds of feet and low hanging boulders as well.
+Therefore the drive is scary and not for the faint-hearted as there are no guard rails on this route.

 Make sure you don’t cross this stretch on a full stomach!
-All though the inclines are not much, the roads are dangerous due to sharp rocks protruding on one side and deep gorges on the other.
+Although the inclines are not much, the roads are dangerous due to sharp rocks protruding on one side and deep gorges on the other.
 You can read more about Chitkul here!

-Famous for the heroics of the Indian Army, Kargil is located 8,780 feet and is the second largest town of Ladakh after Leh, situated on the banks of Indus (Suru) river.
-Unfortunately, Kargil is treated as a stop over to Leh and most of the people crossing this region don’t know that Kargil as a destination has lots to offer.
+Famous for the heroics of the Indian Army, Kargil is located 8,780 feet and is the second largest town of Ladakh after Leh.
+And it is situated on the banks of Indus (Suru) river.
+Unfortunately, Kargil is treated as a stopover to Leh and most of the people crossing this region don’t know that Kargil as a destination has lots to offer.
 From the monolithic Buddha statue of Chamba, Nunkun Peak, Batalik and the abandoned Hunderman village, the scenic city is surrounded by historical sites and beautiful valleys.

 Not many people know about this place and that’s why it finds a mention here!
-Khati is the last inhabited village located on the Pindari Glacier Trek trail and is the beginning of some spectacular trekking destinations in the region.
+Khati is the last inhabited village located on the Pindari Glacier Trek trail.
 Kharkiya is the last road that leads to Khati and you need to start trekking from here.

-What makes it a good holiday destination is because it is one of the most pristine, unexplored and virgin places to unwind and relax, especially in Uttarakhand where most of the hill stations are jam-packed with tourists.
+What makes it a good holiday destination is because it is one of the most pristine, unexplored and virgin places to unwind and relax.
+Unlike most places in Uttarakhand which are jam-packed with tourists.
 The only challenge is that there is no electricity in the Village and solar energy is the only source of power.

-Overshadowed, by the more popular destinations Gulmarg and Sonmarg, Yusmarg is known for its long stretches of green pastures, picture perfect locales, springs of flowers and timeless beauty that is sure to captivate the hearts of its visitors.
-It has some of the highest peaks in Pir Panjal range including Tattakutti (4,725 m) and Sunset Peak (4,746m) giving skiing opportunities to adventure enthusiasts.
+It is overshadowed by the more popular destinations Gulmarg and Sonmarg.
+But Yusmarg is known for its long stretches of green pastures, picture-perfect locales, springs of flowers and timeless beauty that is sure to captivate the hearts of its visitors.
+It has some of the highest peaks in Pir Panjal range including Tattakutti (4,725 m) and Sunset Peak (4,746m).
+Therefore it presents lovely skiing opportunities to adventure enthusiasts.

 A beautiful scenic village, an unexplored destination in Ladakh and famous for its hot springs, Panamik is the last destination for tourists traveling across Nubra Valley.
-These hot water springs are enriched with Sulphur and a dip in these springs is believed to cure health ailments due to which it’s quite a popular site for locals from nearby villages.
+You will find that these hot water springs are enriched with Sulphur and a dip in these springs is believed to cure health ailments due to which it’s quite a popular site for locals from nearby villages.

-The village sits on the bank of Nubra River making the place look even more attractive and apart from the hot springs, Panamik is also famous for its Pashmina goats and two humps camels.
-A drive from Hunder takes about 3 hours to Panamik.
+The village sits on the bank of Nubra River making the place look even more attractive.
+Apart from the hot springs, Panamik is also famous for its Pashmina goats and two-humped camels.
+Your drive from Hunder takes about 3 hours to Panamik.

 This is one destination we missed out due to an issue with our permits and we highly regret it.
 Chushul is located in Durbok region of Ladakh and is one among the 6 villages in that region, lying in close proximity to the Chinese border.
-People travelling to Pangong Tso from Tso Moriri have to cross through Chushul valley.
+You will cross the Chushul valley while traveling from Pangong Tso to Tso Moriri.
 It is mostly a vast stretch of barren valley, road conditions are not that great and the region is sparsely inhabited.
-There are no petrol bunks there so do carry extra fuel and food during your visit to this village.
+You won’t find any petrol bunks there so do carry extra fuel and food during your visit to this village.

-If the weather is conducive, you can also engage in adventure sports such as rappelling or trekking in the surrounding mountains.
-The lake also has a healthy population of carp and Rohu fish; however, fishing permits need to be obtained in advance.
+You can also engage in adventure sports such as rappelling or trekking in the surrounding mountains if the weather permits.
+The lake also has a healthy population of carp and Rohu fish.
+However, fishing permits need to be obtained in advance.

-Beauty lies in the eyes of the beholder and it cannot be truer than in the case of Thanadhar, a tiny hill station located just 15 kms from Narkanda.
-The trip to Thanadhar is full of colors as you cross bountiful apple orchards on your way!
+Beauty lies in the eyes of the beholder and it cannot be truer than in the case of Thanadhar, a tiny hill station located just 15 km from Narkanda.
+Your trip to Thanadhar will be full of colors as you cross bountiful apple orchards on your way!
 The birthplace of Apple farming in the north, it is here that you can see lush green trees swaying against the backdrop of the Hathu peak.

-Get the list of our Top Hill Stations in South India, here!
+If you enjoyed reading this then check out our list of the Top Hill Stations in South India, here!